A 135-mile, multi-terrain run following Canada's dynamic East Coast Trail

 Advice, Resources & FAQs

 Just like the Canoeing the Continent page on this website, the aim here is also to provide like-minded people with helpful information.
-Throughout the process James has be posting advice and information on running the East Coast Trail for anyone else interested in doing something similar.
+Throughout the process, James has be posting advice and information on running the East Coast Trail for anyone else interested in doing something similar.
 If you have more questions just get in touch.

 How much water did you carry?

 I began each day with around two litres of water and occasionally filled up in settlements along the way.
 In the final three days, as I got closer to St Johns, I was met by friends along the route who also brought along syrup drinks and extra water, which allowed me to top up.
 I only re-filled my water bottle from a stream once or twice and never used water purification tablets or gadgets.
+I’d happily trust the cleanliness of streams when filling up a water bottle in Newfoundland.

 What did you eat on the trail?